shenjiaxing/shenjiaxing.github.io/_pages/about.md

 - 📌 Recruiting Postdoctoral Fellows in mobile computing or data mining.
 - 📌 Recruiting self-motivated research students who are interested in doing MPhil and [Ph.D.](https://cerg1.ugc.edu.hk/hkpfs/index.html)

+- *2023.12*: Our work entitled "Distributed Semi-Supervised Learning with Consensus Consistency on Edge Devices" has been accepted by IEEE Transactions on Parallel and Distributed Systems (TPDS).
+- *2023.12*: Our work entitled "Effective Network-Wide Traffic Measurement: A Lightweight Distributed Sketch Deployment" has been accepted by IEEE Conference on Computer Communications (INFOCOM).

 - *2023.11*: Our works entitled "NetCR: Knowledge Graph based Recommendation Framework for Manual Network Configuration" and "ConfigReco: Network Configuration Recommendation with Graph Neural Networks" have been accepted by IEEE Internet of Things Journal and IEEE Network Magazine, respectively.
 - *2023.10*: Our work entitled "Resisting TUL Attack: Balancing Data Privacy and Utility on Trajectory via Collaborative Adversarial Learning" has been accepted by GeoInformatica.